unicode-org/message-format-wg/spec/formatting.md

 - **Selection errors** occur when message selection fails.

   - **Selector errors** are failures in the matching of a key to a specific selector.
-  - **Missing Fallback errors** occur when no Variant is selected due to the message not including a Variant with only catch-all keys.

 - **Formatting errors** occur during the formatting of a resolved value, for example when encountering a value with an unsupported type or an internally inconsistent set of options.

+Syntax and Data Model errors must be emitted as soon as possible.

-During selection, an expression handler must only emit Resolution and Selection errors.
+During selection, an Expression handler must only emit Resolution and Selection errors.
-During formatting, an expression handler must only emit Resolution and Formatting errors.
+During formatting, an Expression handler must only emit Resolution and Formatting errors.

 In all cases, when encountering an error, a message formatter must provide some representation of the message.
 An informative error or errors must also be separately provided.

-When an error occurs in the syntax or resolution of an Expression or MarkupStart Option, the Expression or MarkupStart in question is processed as if the option were not defined.
+When an error occurs in the resolution of an Expression or Markup Option, the Expression or Markup in question is processed as if the option were not defined.
 This may allow for the fallback handling described below to be avoided, though an error must still be emitted.